ryanchien1335/8bit-cpu/ISA.md

 # Instruction Set Architecture (ISA)
 ## Overview
 This document defines the Instruction Set Architecture for a custom-made 8-bit CPU.
+This CPU follows a multi-cycle microarchitecture; however, instruction timing and internal execution phases are not architecturally visible.
 All software targeting this CPU must conform to the rules defined in this document.

 ## Instruction Format